SuryaVamsi1216/project2/README.md

 # new project
-this projectwas created from local system.
+this project was created from local system. created by surya